jjrscott/Lame/README.md

 #  Lamé

 Lamé is a simple example of an MVVM-C application written in Swift for iOS.
+It has **zero** external dependancies so should function fresh out of the box.

 ### The responder chain

-Lame uses the resonder chain to connect responders (eg `UIViewController`) with the coordinator which is itself a `UIResponder` (and `UIApplicationDelegate`).
+Lame uses the responder chain to connect responders (e.g. `UIViewController`) with the coordinator which is itself a `UIResponder` (and `UIApplicationDelegate`).

 ```swift
 class SomeViewController: UITableViewController {